hectorp55/reynaswreaths/README.md

 ## TODOs

-- Create database for product list
+- Create database for product list (can we make this a google sheet api to save money and ease of use?)
 - Upcoming page
 - Shopping page
 - Cart
 - Search product names
+- Facebook posts display
+- Tik Tok link
+- Custom order request